But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

-Write a method that returns a list of all the duplicate files.
+Write a function that returns an array of all the duplicate files.
 We'll check them by hand before actually deleting them, since programmatically deleting files is really scary.
-To help us confirm that two files are actually duplicates, return a list of FilePaths objects with variables for the original and duplicate paths:
+To help us confirm that two files are actually duplicates, return an array of ICKFilePaths objects with properties for the original and duplicate paths:

 You can assume each file was only duplicated once.

 Are you correctly handling child folders as well as sibling folders?
 Be careful that you're traversing your file tree correctly...